ssh-mitm/ssh-mitm/doc/user_guide/authentication.rst

 Support in SSH-MITM
 """""""""""""""""""

-**none** authentication is fully supported but disabled by default.
-The reason is, that this authentication method can break ssh-mitm attacks, if the remote server does not allow logins with **none** authentication
+**none** authentication is fully supported.
+SSH-MITM automatically accepts it when the remote server also offers it — no extra flag is needed in that case.

+To force acceptance of **none** authentication regardless of what the remote server supports, use ``--force-none-auth``:

 .. code-block::

-    $ ssh-mitm server --remote-host 192.168.0.x --enable-none-auth
+    $ ssh-mitm server --remote-host <target-host> --force-none-auth

 **publickey** authentication - `RFC-4252/7 <https://datatracker.ietf.org/doc/html/rfc4252#section-7>`_